Sydr1s/Sydr1s/README.md

 - 👋 Hi, I’m @Sydr1s
 - 👀 I’m interested in backend technologies
-- 🌱 I’m currently learning python and php
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on opensources projects
 - 📫 How to reach me mail to sydris.solofo@gmail.com